AFMD/LANDS/README.md

 ![LANDS](media/LANDS.jpg?raw=true)

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 659667
+This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 659667.

 # Simple Usage